4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: TMVA4D Architectures

-Our CNN architecture TMVA4D (temporal multi-view network with ASPP modules for 4D radar data) is based on TMVA-Net, proposed by Ouaknine et al.~\cite{mvrss}.
-TMVA-Net takes as input 3D radar data, formatted as multiple frames of heatmaps in the RA, RD, and AD views.
-Ouaknine et al. used the architecture to make predictions in the annotated RA and RD views as segmentation masks for four classes: \texttt{background}, \texttt{pedestrian}, \texttt{cyclist}, and \texttt{car}.

-TMVA4D was designed to take as input 4D radar data, formatted as multiple frames of heatmaps in the EA, ER, ED, RA, and DA views.
-The architecture makes use of annotations in only the EA view, in the form of segmentation masks for two classes: \texttt{background} and \texttt{person}.
-As a result, the architecture is only able to output predictions for the EA view.
-An overview of the architecture is shown in Fig.~\ref{fig:tmva4d}, with its components described in Fig.~\ref{fig:tmva4d-components}.
-The TMVA4D model consists of 7.7 million parameters, compared to the 5.6 million parameters of TMVA-Net.
+Our TMVA4D (temporal multi-view network with ASPP modules for 4D radar data) family of architectures are designed to take 4D radar data as input, formatted as multiple frames of heatmaps in the EA, ER, ED, RA, and DA views, as described in Sec.~\ref{sec:representation}.
+The architectures predict semantic segmentation masks in the EA view for two classes: \texttt{background} and \texttt{person}.
+An overview of the general architecture is shown in Fig.~\ref{fig:tmva4d}, with its components and variants described in Fig.~\ref{fig:tmva4d-components}.
+TMVA4D architectures are inspired by TMVA-Net~\cite{mvrss}.
+To leverage the performance of TMVA4D in capturing temporal dependencies of sequences of input data, we propose three variations of TMVA4D using different types of encoders, shown in Fig.~\ref{fig:tmva4d-components}a--c, namely:

-The code used to implement the architecture was a modified version of Python code produced by Arthur Ouaknine.\footnote{\url{https://github.com/valeoai/MVRSS}.} The original code, besides implementing the architecture, also provides additional functionalities; these include normalizing, augmenting, and loading the data into the network, as well as outputting both quantitative and qualitative results from training and testing the model.
-This code was modified to accommodate the views and annotations used by TMVA4D, as opposed to those originally intended by Ouaknine et al.~\cite{mvrss}.
-Both the original and modified code use PyTorch to implement their respective deep learning architectures.
+\begin{enumerate}[label=(\alph*)] \item TMVA4D-CNN-$\{ i \}$, where $i \in \{1,3,5,7\}$ is the number of input frames (time steps).
+The input sequences of heatmaps are first processed by a set of 3D CNN layers capturing spatiotemporal features by performing convolutions across both spatial and temporal input dimensions.
+The number of 3D CNN layers is set to 1, 2, or 3 for models using 3, 5, or 7 input time frames, respectively.
+For TMVA4D-CNN-1, a single 2D CNN layer is used in place of 3D CNN layers.

+\item TMVA4D–ConvLSTM.
+Data is processed by two 3D CNN layers followed by two ConvLSTM layers.
+The 3D CNN layers extract spatiotemporal features, capturing local patterns and motion dynamics in the input sequence.
+The ConvLSTM layers further model temporal dependencies, combining convolutions with the recurrent behavior of LSTMs to retain spatial information.

+\item TMVA4D-IntConvLSTM.
+The encoder processes data by alternating ConvLSTM and 3D CNN layers.
+The first ConvLSTM layer captures the temporal dependencies from the raw input sequence while preserving spatial structure.
+The following 3D CNN layer extracts spatiotemporal features by convolving across spatial and temporal dimensions.
+The second Conv\-LSTM layer integrates temporal dynamics into the learned representation, while the final 3D CNN layer further refines the spatial and temporal feature representation.
+This design enables hierarchical spatiotemporal feature extraction with sequential temporal refinement.